infamoussoap/PortfolioStuff/README.md

 ### Portfolio Optimization
 This project is not that.
 The efficient frontier requires one to be actively buying and selling the shares one owns.
 I, on the other hand, have no interest in selling the shares I own.
 Given my current portfolio, I want it to find how much of a given stock I should buy to minimise the volatility and maximise returns of the portfolio.
+No selling.

 While I have written code for this, I do believe that you can simply use the efficient frontier for this.
 Some sleight of hand will be required, though.